xiaocaoj/Hyperspectral_image_datasets/README.md

 # Hyperspectral_image_datasets

-You can use the following Baidu network disk link to obtain datasets:链接: https://pan.baidu.com/s/1Ycqd6OehVZha88RUYYXLow?pwd=3839 提取码: 3839
+You can use the following Baidu network disk link to obtain datasets: https://pan.baidu.com/s/1Ycqd6OehVZha88RUYYXLow?pwd=3839 提取码: 3839

 The file contains the following datasets: